-"Baptism" connotes an "overwhelming," but this position has the "gift" (12:4) imparting more power than the "baptism" (Ac.
-1:8).
+Moreover, this would have the "gift" (12:4) imparting more power than the "baptism" (Ac 1:8).
 Those with the "gift" would be able to continue to speak in tongues, whereas those "baptized" might speak in tongues only initially.

-The fact is that those "baptized" with the Holy Spirit-the apostles -had all the "gifts."
+The fact is that those "baptized" with the Holy Spirit-the apostles-had all the "gifts."